camisetags/seiken-fx/README.md

 ---

-## ✨ Key Benefits Summary
+## ✨ Why Choose seiken-fx

 1. **🛡️ No more runtime surprises** - Errors are explicit and typed
 2. **🔗 Composable operations** - Chain operations without nested try/catch
 3. **🎯 Type-safe by design** - TypeScript prevents accessing invalid data
-4. **📚 Familiar patterns** - Based on well-established functional programming concepts
+4. **� Elixir-style patterns** - Modern destructuring with `[value, error]` tuples
+5. **⚡ Zero dependencies** - Lightweight and focused on one thing done well
-5. **🚀 Gradual adoption** - Start small, expand usage over time
+6. **🚀 Gradual adoption** - Start small, expand usage over time
-6. **🧪 100% tested** - Reliable foundation for your applications
+7. **🧪 100% tested** - Reliable foundation built from the ground up
+8. **📚 Clear philosophy** - Result-first approach with predictable behavior

+**seiken-fx brings fresh ideas to functional programming in TypeScript.** Built with modern developer experience in mind, it offers a unique blend of power and simplicity that makes error handling both safe and enjoyable.

-Ready to make your TypeScript code more predictable and maintainable?
+Ready to experience predictable TypeScript code?
 Let's get started! 🚀